SysBioOncology/AutoencoderABM/README.md

 # AutoencoderABM
-Repository to reproduce results and figures for proceedings submission [DOI TO BE ADDED].
+Repository to reproduce results and figures for [proceedings submission](https://doi.org/10.64898/2026.03.13.711699).
 This repository consists of four parts: mapping spatial data to ABM grid, optimization of autoencoder, optimization of ABM and reproducing proceedings figures.

 ## Installation
 The library [mesa](https://mesa.readthedocs.io/latest/) is used to implement the ABM in Python.
 The following is also provided by them to install the latest stable release: